wanghaisheng/responsive-landing-page-starter/content/blog/en/how-vonage-communications-apis-enable-21st-century-retail-experiences.md

 ```sh
 vonage apps:create "Store Demo" --voice_event_url=https://example.com/webhooks/events --voice_answer_url=https://example.com/webhooks/answer
 ```

-## To Combat Showrooming, Digitally Engage The Customers While They Are In The Store

-Digital communications are helping solve some of those challenges by enabling new experiences.
-The dream of every retailer is that when you walk into a store, you make a purchase there and then - and that you come back over and over again.
-(If you have ever purchased a car, you may have experienced that the dealership doesn’t want you to leave empty-handed).

-To help visualize a solution that can be rapidly implemented, here is a contact center augmentation scenario that Vonage is actively working on with some of its partners: a customer walks into a store to purchase a high-priced TV set, needs help deciding and there is no experienced store staff to assist them.

-The retailer has placed QR codes on their TV sets.
-The shopper scans a QR code which takes them to a webpage on their phone where they have the ability to enter their phone number to chat via Vonage SMS with a remote store representative who is knowledgeable about TV products.

 We can use Vonage Verify to make sure that the chat request is valid.
 First, we can make a small page to ask for the user's telephone number: